 This is part 2 of the New Member's Guide, a series of articles that help prepare new club members for their first season.

-You will need to get some equipment before your first game, and the best thing to do is to visit the club pro-shop during practice ice, because new member to the club with no previous curling experience can receive a free pair of grippers there.
+You will need to get some equipment before your first game, and the best thing to do is to visit the club pro-shop during practice ice, because new members to the club with no previous curling experience can receive a free pair of grippers there.

 Here are the basics you need to get started:

-- Warm, comfortable clothing in layers
+- Warm, comfortable clothing in layers and optional head gear

 Here are some tips for what to wear when you curl: